Types of wood finishes - Roble.Store

 Varnish

-It is a clear, transparent wood finish that generally comprises drying oil, resin, and thinner or solvent.
-You can find a variety of lacquer, alkyd, polyurethane, acrylic, shellac, and resin-based wood varnish finishes, among others.
+It is a clear and transparent wood finish that generally comprises drying oil, resin and thinner or solvent.
+You can find a variety of wood varnish finishes based on lacquer, alkyd, polyurethane, acrylic, shellac and resins, among others.

 Appearance: bright and very bright.